Sign In Register

 Is Harbine a Good Place to Live?

-Based on current data, Harbine receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
+Based on current data, Harbine receives an overall livability score of 2.9 out of 5.0, earning a grade of C+.
 Key strengths include low unemployment, affordable housing, abundant sunshine, a low poverty rate.
-Harbine offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Areas to be aware of include elevated crime rates.
+Harbine has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs